joe-dev-public/ridetandem-developer-assessment/README.md

 - A sixth requirement implicit in the supplied mockup ([#6](https://github.com/joe-dev-public/ridetandem-developer-assessment/issues/6)).
 - One stretch goal which I thought of while completing the other requirements ([PR #12](https://github.com/joe-dev-public/ridetandem-developer-assessment/pull/12)).

+### Outside the time given:

+- I decided to explore one improvement in [PR #13](https://github.com/joe-dev-public/ridetandem-developer-assessment/pull/13).
+- (I kept that PR unmerged to make it clear it was completed in "extra time" :¬)

 ## Ideas for improvement